Stuyk/altv-vscode-docs/docs/playerClient/aimPos.md

+---
+title: 'player.aimPos'
+description: 'Get the position of where a player is aiming.'
+prefix: '[Client]'
+---

+# alt.Player.local.aimPos

-Get what the player is currently aiming at.
+Get the position of where a player is aiming.

 **Example Usage**